dinos217/game-club/README.md

 If you haven't done this before, [here is](https://www.geeksforgeeks.org/how-to-set-java-path-in-windows-and-linux/) a quick guide to follow after installing a new Java version.

 ### Database
 This application uses a [PostgreSQL](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) db.
-Once you have it installed and created the database, you may run the queries found in this [script](https://github.com/dinos217/game-club/files/8305260/postgres-gameclub-init-script.txt) to build your schema and tables.
+Once you have it installed and created the database, you may:
+1) run the queries found in this [script](https://github.com/dinos217/game-club/files/8305260/postgres-gameclub-init-script.txt) to build your schema and tables OR
+2) create the needed schema (1st line of the script in option 1), then head to `src/main/resources/application.properties` file and change the property `spring.jpa.hibernate.ddl-auto` to `create`.
+Then move to next step and `spring-boot:run` the application from maven plugins.
+This way the tables will be automatically generated (only if you have installed PostgreSQL and created the database & schema "gameclub").
+*Then it is recommended to move back to `spring.jpa.hibernate.ddl-auto=update` so when you rerun the application the tables won't be dropped and created again*

 *ΝΟΤΕ: Since this is an application which is built to run locally you can always use whatever database credentials you like and then configure accordingly* `spring.datasource.username` & `spring.datasource.password` *in* `src/main/resources/application.properties` *file*.